plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 When filling a Rôle, you have the authority to take any action or make any decision to enact your Rôle’s Raison d’Être or Redevabilités, as long as you don't break a rule defined in this Constitution.

-#### 2.1.1 Don't Violate Policies
+#### 2.1.1 Don't Violate Politiques

-While acting in a Rôle, you may not violate any Policies of the Rôle itself or of any Circle containing the Rôle.
+While acting in a Rôle, you may not violate any Politiques of the Rôle itself or of any Circle containing the Rôle.

 #### 2.1.2 Don't Impact Domaines